The journey thus far

 Our initial project was in India, but over the past few years, our energy has been directed towards Amlaku Teshome, the young man in Ethiopia, referred to on the Home Page.

 It has been an extraordinary journey, one which we would love to share with you, and one which we would love you to join, in order that we might enable Amlaku to fulfill the vision he has of dragging his poor rural community of some 70 families into the modern era.

 Already, we have put him through an Ethiopian University, from which he graduated in June of 2013 with a degree in Plant Science – with great distinction!
 Not too bad for a boy with his background.

-Our role here is to provide some of the building blocks to enable them to move forward.
-Without our support, there would simply be no way they could ever escape from the grinding poverty in which they have lived for so many years.
+Our role here has been to provide some of the building blocks to enable them to move forward.
+Without our support, there would simply be no way they could ever have escaped from the grinding poverty in which they have lived for so many years.

 So, check out the rest of this site, and see what Amlaku and his community are doing, see too how you might be able to join with us in this extraordinary project.
 Real ‘hand up not hand out’ stuff, that is making an actual difference to the lives of actual people.

 Start by clicking on the audiovisual link( below) to see photos taken by Ric during his visit in October 2015.
 Make sure your sound is switched on.
 Please also read Amlaku's Story and the Letter From Amlaku, or click on the Ethiopian Odyssey box on the right hand side of this page for more photos from Ric's trip.